 Step #3: Finish Your Masterpiece

-Whenever you decide that you want to roast your paste-boosted prime rib, follow the normal rules for preparing your grill and cooking your steaks to their ideal doneness.
-Allow the meat to cool a bit, letting its internal juices wrap up the cooking process for you, before plating.
-Basically, you just want to follow all the rules for prime rib as you normally would.
+Whenever you decide that you want to roast your tasty herb crusted prime rib, follow the normal rules for preparing your grill and cooking your steaks to their ideal doneness.
+Check the internal temperature, allow the meat to cool a bit, letting its internal juices wrap up the cooking process for you, before plating.
+Basically, you just want to follow all the rules for prime rib roast as you normally would.

 Check out this video on cooking prime rib: Easy to Follow Guide on How to Cook the Best Prime Rib Ever: